mgoerens/opdev.github.io/_posts/2023-03-xx-subreconcilers-in-action.md

     }
 ```

-We create an empty subreconciler that follows the function type
+First we create an empty subreconciler that follows the function type
-`subreconciler.FnWithRequest`:
+`subreconciler.FnWithRequest`.

+The subreconciler library comes with a set of "flow control functions", which
+indicates to the main reconciler (i.e. the Reconcile() function) whether
+reconciliation should continue, halt, throw an error, requeue, etc.

+> It is necessary to add a
+> `return subreconciler.ContinueReconciling()` statement at the end of each
+> subreconciler to notify the main reconciler to continue the reconciliation
+> logic.

 ```go
 // setStatusToUnknown is a function of type subreconciler.FnWithRequest